Contraindications

 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 As with other antibiotics which are excreted mainly by the kidneys, unnecessary accumulation may occur in the body when renal function is impaired.
 In case of known renal insufficiency, the dose should be reduced and antimicrobials known to be nephrotoxic should not be administered concurrently.
+This product should not be used to treat puppies of less than 1 kg of bodyweight or kittens under 9 weeks of age.

 Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local epidemiological information.